Rhode Island Lemon Law: Your Complete Legal Guide

 Motor Vehicle Arbitration Board

-Rhode Island operates a unique state-run Motor Vehicle Arbitration Board through the Department of Attorney General, providing consumers with an alternative to manufacturer-sponsored arbitration.
+Rhode Island operates a unique state-run Motor Vehicle Arbitration Board through the Department of the Attorney General.
+This provides consumers with an accessible and affordable alternative to court litigation or manufacturer-sponsored arbitration.

 Board Composition